-In line with our SEND Policy, all teachers are expected to teach the pupils in front of them, and make reasonable adjustments for those for whom English is not their first language.
+In line with our SEND Policy, all teachers are expected to adapt their teaching to take account of the profile of their class, and make reasonable adjustments for those for whom English is not their first language.

 There is an indicator on the School Management Information System so that all teachers know the heritage language(s) of all pupils and who is receiving EAL lessons.
-This is updated by the Head of EAL as appropriate so that the information remains current.
+This is updated by the Head of EAL as appropriate so that the information remains current and the Head of EAL liaises with teachers directly with advice on ways to support EAL pupils.